Summary

 Boštjan is a journalist, author and playwright.
 He is currently a foreign correspondent with Slovenia’s largest daily newspaper, DELO.
 He has also written for major international media outlets including The New York Times, BBC World, POLITICO and the Atlantic Post.
 An experienced war reporter, Boštjan has covered major events ranging from conflicts in Afghanistan and the Democratic Republic of Congo to natural disasters in Southeast Asia.
 He has so far published three books including 21st Century Conflicts: Remnants of War(s) in 2012, which was a national best-seller in his native Slovenia and was also published in the US.

-Jamila is a leading innovator in the fields of youth involvement and social outreach in the Netherlands.
-She currently works as an independent strategic consultant and sits on the supervisory board of Stichting JES Rijnland, an organisation which promotes the rights of children and young people in education and society.
-Jamila previously worked as a senior international political trainer for the the Max van der Stoel Foundation, where she worked with political parties and politicians in the Middle East, Eastern Europe and North Africa on a range of topics, including diversity, the inclusion of young people and women, EU enlargement and democracy.
-She is the former Dutch women’s representative to the United Nations and a former member of the European Elections Programme Committee of the Social Democratic Party of the Netherlands (PVDA).
-Jamila is also an alumna of Israel’s future European leaders programme and the US Department of State’s International Visitor Leadership Program.
+Jamila Aanzi is a leading independent strategic consultant, educator and board member.
+She currently serves on the Dutch government appeal advisory commission to provide advice about the childcare benefits affair.
+Furthermore, she is a board member of the World Press Photo and the Stichting JES Rijland, an organisation that promotes the rights of youngsters in education and society.
+For various international clients, Aanzi provides consulting and coaching services about leadership, empowerment, education, diversity and inclusion.
+Aanzi previously worked as a senior international political trainer for the Max van der Stoel Foundation, with political parties in the Middle East, Eastern Europe and North Africa on diversity, the inclusion of young people and women, EU enlargement and democracy.
+Previously, she was the Dutch women’s representative to the United Nations, a member of the European Elections Programme Committee of the Dutch Social Democratic Party (PvdA) and the vice president of FNV Young, the youth network of the Federation of Dutch Trade Unions.

 Author and Chief Executive Officer at NewsMonkey and 2017 European Young Leader (EYL40)